thestorefront/FastAPI/README.md

 You can preview a live example of FastAPI at http://fastapi.herokuapp.com/

-The repository is located at [thestorefront/fastapi_example](http://github.com/thestorefront/fastapi_example)
+The repository is located at [thestorefront/fastapi_example](https://github.com/thestorefront/fastapi_example)

 # Requirements

-This gem requires Oj 2.9.9 for JSONification, and Rails (>= 3.2).
+This gem requires Oj >= 2.9.9 for JSONification, ActiveRecord >= 3.2.0,
+and ActiveSupport >= 3.2.0.

 FastAPI currently supports PostegreSQL as a data layer.